 Posted on April 19 2021

 Nearly 40 years after its inception, additive manufacturing (AM) — better known as 3D printing — has become a staple in many modern industries.
-From intricate printed jewelry to functional aircraft parts, there’s no end to the applications of this novel technology across a number of fields.
+From jewelry 3D printing to functional aircraft parts, there’s no end to the applications of this novel technology across a number of fields.
 In fact, despite the advent of COVID-19, the 3D printing industry posted a growth of 7.5% which amounted to almost $12.8 billion last year, according to a report by AM consulting firm Wohlers.

 This growth is partially driven by the healthcare industry, where 3D printing has made an enormous impact.
 So is 3D printing truly the future of healthcare?
 Let’s take a look at some of the following medical applications:

 Millions of flights were canceled due to the COVID-19 pandemic, leading to a supply chain disruption in hospitals around the world.
 But thanks to 3D printing, healthcare workers were able to manufacture essentials such as protective gear, nasal swabs, and even emergency isolation wards.
 And 3D printing has shown great potential when it comes to crisis response and swift mobilization of available resources — something that will continue to be relevant in the future.

 Human cells are incredibly complex.
 They make up the various tissues in the body by differentiating into multiple cell types.
 Each has its own role to play, all while being invisible to the naked eye.
 In fact, a Gala Bingo post on human cells reports that you can actually fit around 10,000 average-sized human cells on the head of a pin.
 The size of the cell varies, too, depending on their function.